TheAhmedYousry/activityRecognition/README.md

 	* SVM on features extracted by HOG + features extracted by HOF : 68.69%

 - Dataset used:
 	* 793 videos divided into 7 classes, each video is between 3 and 10 seconds.
+(Attached)
 	* Given videos are splitted to 70% training data and 30% testing data.

 - Prerequisites: